marcus-nystrom/SMITE/readme.md

 SMITE is a toolbox for using eye trackers from SMI GmbH with Python, specifically offering integration with PsychoPy.
-A Matlab version that integrates with PsychoPy is also available from https://github.com/dcnieho/SMITE
+A Matlab version that integrates with Psychtoolbox is also available from https://github.com/dcnieho/SMITE

 Cite as:
 Niehorster, D.C., & Nyström, M., (in prep).
 SMITE: The definitive